 Even with these perks, some travelers will still be pulled at random for extra screening, but the overall time spent being screened will still be lower compared to a non-TSA PreCheck screening.
-In fact, the TSA reported that the average wait time for travelers in TSA PreCheck lines was less than 10 minutes as of January 2019 (the last time the agency has reported on this figure).
+In fact, the TSA reported that 89% of travelers in TSA PreCheck lines waited less than 5 minutes (as of March 2023).

-To use TSA PreCheck, you first need to complete the membership application and approval process.
+To use TSA PreCheck, you must complete the membership application and approval process.
 If approved, your membership will be active for 5 years — after that period, you’ll have to renew your membership if you wish to keep it.

 Once you’ve completed the in-person appointment (assuming everything is in order with your background check), you’ll be notified.
 Then, you’ll receive your Known Traveler Number (KTN) and become eligible to use the TSA PreCheck security lanes.